dmetzner/GSoC-2020/README.md

 ## Phase 2 - Planning

 1. All the identified issues **tickets** have been **created** to keep track of their state in [Jira](https://www.atlassian.com/de/software/jira).
 Jira is a tool to manage and monitor the development process heavily used in the Catrobat project and its agile development.
 Various tickets required the input of the UX-team.
 The UX-team is responsible for creating mock-ups and defining the workflow of a new feature.
-However, a part of this theses was to constantly provide the UX team with extensive feedback to ensure the features are fully specified.
+However, a part of this project was to constantly provide the UX team with extensive feedback to ensure the features are fully specified.
 The conversations are not publicly available.
 (PM, or [Catrobats confluence pages](https://confluence.catrob.at/))

 2. Presenting all issues in a **planning game** to the whole team collectively estimate the required work to implement the tickets.
 Besides, this provides all developers with a short overview of the topic.
-This way, everyone can quickly start work on such issues.
+This way, everyone can quickly start to work on any of the defined issues.
 [Here](https://docs.google.com/spreadsheets/d/1a6zUVBO7E9PENKcAw1-RSjDckfzoV2y1BKmnt1ZFEZw/edit?usp=sharing) is the Google spreadsheet created for this process.

 ## Phase 3 - Implementing all tickets

 #### CodeReviews
 Other members of the Catroweb team coded many of the specified issues.
-I did only the code reviews.
+However, I did the code reviews.
 Some reviews were quick, while others, especially those for junior developers, were more extensive.

 -   For example, the first part of the new Notifications Design can be seen here: [Example code review](https://github.com/Catrobat/Catroweb/pull/798).
 However, most conversations at Catrobat happened in Slack/Discord.